 - In 2012, WHC recognized and certified PTFI’s Environmental Education program as Rookie of the Year for Corporate Land for Learnings (CLL).

-- In 2014 received Wildlife Habitat Council’s prestigious Corporate Land for Learning of the Year Award.
+- In 2014, PTFI received the Wildlife Habitat Council’s prestigious Corporate Land for Learning of the Year Award.

 3. Papua Endemic Wildlife Repatriation